USSD Sessions

 {

-if (!$request->userInput()) {
+if (! $request->userInput()) {

-return africastalking()->ussd('Kindly enter your account number');
+return africastalking()->ussd('Welcome!
+Please enter your account number:');

 }

-$account = Client::query()
+$account = Client::query()->whereAccountNo($accountNo)->first();

-if ($account?->exists()) {
+if ($account) {

 return africastalking()